 Glockenbach & Gartnerplatz

 My stomping grounds and home turf, if you’re in the area maybe I’ll even come out and party with you.
 JK, don’t stalk me, creeper.
-This area is a mix of queer-friendly bars and nightclub spots bars and craft cocktail spots.
+This area is a mix of queer-friendly bars, nightclubs, sports bars and craft cocktail spots.
 The crowd tends to be local and a good mix of younger hipsters and middle-aged partiers.
 It’s common to hang out Gartnerplatz in the summer and basically, any of the streets shooting off from that platz are going to have great bars and interesting things to see.
 You can see on the image that quite a few of the bars I highlighted, like Flushing Meadows, Robinson’s, Holy Home, and Auroom are in this area.

 This is going to be where the university students hang out.
 So you’ll find cheap bars, speakeasies, late night cafes with wifi and a mix of locals, uni students, and expats.
-Stick to the roads Theresienstrasse and Schellellingstrasse and you’ll find Schall & Rauch, Martini Club and Sehnsucht that I mentioned above.
+Stick to the roads Theresienstrasse and Schellellingstrasse and you’ll find Schall & Rauch, Martini Club, Don’t Call Your Mother and Sehnsucht that I mentioned above.

 I would say there is where a lot of expats go out to party, but you’ll find a healthy mix of locals too.
 The bars here are a mix of dive and ultra classy.
 Stick the area around Münchner Freiheit and you’ll find the Distillers Bar and Barschwein.